PriyanshuDangi/Surr/memory-bank/implementation-plan.md

 **Actions:**
 - Add position update event to client SocketManager
-- Send player position data to server at regular intervals (20Hz)
+- Send player position data to server only when position, rotation, or state changes
-- Include position, rotation, and velocity in updates
+- Include position, rotation, and player state in updates (no velocity needed)
 - Add throttling to prevent excessive network traffic
 - Add error handling for network issues